 (c) that omitted some information without which the information supplied was, to the licensee’s knowledge, misleading in a material particular.

-[Regulation 27 amended in Gazette 23 Jun 2009 p.
+[Regulation 27 amended by Gazette 23 Jun 2009 p.
 2495-6.]

 28. Application for approval to transfer licence, water entitlement or agreement, submissions and responses about (Act Sch.
 1 cl.
 35)